mdh266/CrimeTime/README.md

 **CRIMETIME**

-*Visualizing Crime Rates In New York City*
+*Web application for visualizing crime rates in New York City.
+To see the web application in action visit: www.crimetime.online.*